 Likewise, when turning the tension screw counter-clockwise, the pin should be towards the powerhead.
 In case you can’t achieve any this, it simply means the tension pin is broken and it needs replacement.

 It could be because of a few things.

 - If the engine starts but the chain won’t move, check the brakes of the chain if they engaged.
 If they are, disengage them and try again.

-- Check the chain tension and see if it is too tight.
+- Check the chain tension and see if the chain that is too tight.
 Fix it by loosening the tension screw a little.